Welcome to the Creative Glass Fellowship Program at WheatonArts!

 WheatonArts advances its mission through the Creative Glass Fellowship Program, offering fellowships each year to an international community of individual artists.
-Through other special educational events and public studio access provided on a daily basis, WheatonArts also promotes the development of art works made with glass, to an audience of artists, scholars, collectors and the general public.
+Through other special educational events and public studio access provided on a daily basis, WheatonArts also promotes the development of artworks made with glass, to an audience of artists, scholars, collectors and the general public.
 This Fellowship Program continues to be one of the only means of “unrestricted” support for artists using glass.

-In 1982, a group of artists, curators, educators and others collaborated on a mission that would promote the use of glass as a contemporary art medium, and to provide a facility in which an artist could work with glass at a reasonable cost.
+In 1982, a group of artists, curators, educators, and others collaborated on a mission that would promote the use of glass as a contemporary art medium, and to provide a facility in which an artist could work with glass at a reasonable cost.
 The Creative Glass Fellowship Program (formerly known as the Creative Glass Center of America) was established in 1983, when WheatonArts (formerly Wheaton Village) offered the use of its fully equipped glass studio, anchored by the support of the Museum of American Glass.

 The Creative Glass Fellowship Program continues to award fellowships each year, and artists are encouraged to use this opportunity to develop and refine their work while experimenting with glassmaking processes.
-The collaboration and exchange of ideas among the Fellows enhances a productive climate, supporting the discovery of new vision and resources for each.
+The collaboration and exchange of ideas among the Fellows enhance a productive climate, supporting the discovery of new vision and resources for each.

-Benefits for artists include: housing, a stipend, most materials, and 24-hour access to hot and cold glass studio facilities.
-Each artist designs their own working process, and is assisted by their co-fellows and the studio staff.
-Fellowship artists are chosen through a competitive peer review selection process.
+Benefits for artists include housing, a stipend, most materials, and 24-hour access to hot and cold glass studio facilities.
+Each artist designs their own working process and is assisted by their co-fellows and the studio staff.
+Fellowship artists are chosen through a competitive peer-review selection process.
 The Selection Committee consists of a rotating peer panel of respected professional artists and educators.